-- Wet wipes & talc.
-Especially for kids or if you don’t fancy the campsite showers!
+- Wet wipes & talc – Especially for kids or if you don’t fancy the campsite showers!

-- Toilet paper.
-This can be pre separated into segments of the right length and popped into a plastic zip lock bag to keep dry.
+- Toilet paper – This can be pre-separated into segments of the right length and popped into a plastic zip lock bag to keep dry.

-- Must take the marshmallows!
-I’m biased but I only camp at places which allow open fires!
+- Must take the marshmallows! – I’m biased but I only camp at places which allow open fires!

 - Freeze your camping meat – I like to freeze my meat, bacon etc for day 2 & 3 – it acts like an ice block in the cool box as it defrosts, and is fresh and ready to eat a day or two after arriving.

-- Big umbrella as well – like a golf one – get one of kids or a mate to hold it over you if it’s raining while you are BBQing or cooking on the campfire – never cook inside a tent due to carbon monoxide poisoning – which is serious threat.
+- Big umbrella as well – like a golf one – get one of kids or a mate to hold it over you if it’s raining while you are BBQing or cooking on the campfire – never cook inside a tent due to carbon monoxide poisoning – which is a serious threat.

-- Daily Contacts Lenses – ever tried changing hard contacts in the wilds of sussex – I’ve had to do it for both my daughter and myself and the dailies are much easier and if you drop them you just pop another one.
+- Daily contacts lenses – ever tried changing hard contacts in the wilds of Sussex – I’ve had to do it for both my daughter and myself and the dailies are much easier and if you drop them you just pop another one.

-- Insect Repellant.
-In the UK I never need to use the stuff, but you never know when you will get a mosquito (mossie to an Aussie) infestation.
-Expect lots little biting insects at different times which home in on some people ahead of others.
+- Insect repellant – In the UK I never need to use the stuff, but you never know when you will get a mosquito (mossie to an Aussie) infestation.
+Expect lots little biting insects at different times which hone in on some people ahead of others.
 It’s also been suggested that some incense to keep away the insects at night.
 It can pay to have a tick remover if roaming or camping through woodland areas or where deer in particular have a presence – you can buy these cheaply online.

 If you are a keen camper and have anything to add – keep the conversation alive and send us your favourite piece of camping advice or camping tip.